ElizabethCody/named-variables/README.md

 # named-variables

-This library facilitates mutable access, with built-in parsing, to primitive types (e.g. `int`, `double`, `boolean`, etc.), boxed types (e.g. `Integer`, `Double`, `Boolean`, etc.), and `String` by allowing names to be assigned to them at runtime.
+This library facilitates mutable access, with built-in parsing, to primitive types (e.g. `int`, `double`, `boolean`, etc.), boxed types (e.g. `Integer`, `Double`, `Boolean`, etc.), enums, and `String` by allowing names to be assigned to them at runtime.
 One may find this particularly useful when adding support for custom values to an existing configuration system (e.g. when modding a video game).

 ## Example